realmohsin/rm-reaction-board/README.md

     ├── package.json
     └── README.md

-Explanation of relevant folders and modules:
+Explanation of important folders and modules:

 1.  **`/components`**: This directory contains all of the React component modules.